sourav-bk/Golang/Topic/gRPC.md

 - ***Client Streaming RPC:*** The client sends a sequence of messages to the server.
 Once the client finishes sending, it waits for the server to process the entire stream and return a single response.
 - ***Bidirectional Streaming RPC:*** Both the client and server send a sequence of messages using a read-write stream.
 The two streams operate independently, allowing messages to be sent and received in any order.

+# Implementation of gRPC server in Go

+# Why use gRPC?
+There are several reasons you may want to use the gRPC framework for developing your APIs.

+- ***1. Broad language support***

+gRPC has broad language support.
+It's widely supported in most modern languages and frameworks, including Java, Ruby, Go, Node.js, Python, C#, and PHP.
+As mentioned above, gRPC clients can invoke any function just GET and making it more versatile than traditional APIs.

+- ***2. Smaller message size***

+gRPC messages are smaller than traditional RESTful API messages because the binary message formats—Protocol Buffers—are smaller and faster to parse than text-based formats like JSON.
+This results in faster transmission between the client and the server.

+- ***3. Faster communication***

+HTTP/2 is more efficient than older protocols like HTTP/1.1—allowing gRPC to reduce network bandwidth usage and decrease latency.
+Also, since the messages are smaller, they can be transferred more quickly between servers and clients.
+This also helps to reduce the load on the network and provides a smoother user experience.

+- ***4. Streaming Connection***

+Another advantage of gRPC is its support for streaming connection mode.
+Streaming mode sends or receives data in chunks, which can improve performance when the data is too large to send or receive at once.
+This allows clients to continuously receive data from the server without waiting for the entire response to arrive.
+As a result, users don't have to wait until all the data transfer is complete.

+During streaming, the connection between the client and the server is maintained, meaning no data is lost or corrupted while transmitted. gRPC streaming is ideal for real-time applications like chat or gaming.

+- ***5. Pluggable Support***

+gRPC supports plugging in load balancing, tracing, health checking, and authentication.
+This makes it easy to set up and manage high-performance systems. gRPC is modular, so it's simple to set up and configure its different feature sets.

+- ***6. Strong Typing***

+gRPC uses Protocol Buffers, which provide strong typing for messages.
+This can help catch errors at compile-time rather than runtime, leading to more robust and reliable systems.

+- ***7. Code Generation***

+gRPC automatically generates client and server code from your service definitions.
+This can significantly reduce the amount of boilerplate code you need to write and maintain.

+# Advanced Features of gRPC?

+# Disadvantages  Features of gRPC?

+# gRPC

 <hr>